magicabook/BatchDocking--Automated_Workflow_Based_on_AutoDock-GPU/README.md

 5. Installation of Python3.<br>
 6. Ensure that the above software and related environment variables are set up correctly.<br>

-After confirming that your software installations and environment variables are correctly configured, please create the following directories in your working directory (this manual step will be replaced by an initialization feature in future updates):<br>
+After confirming that your software installations and environment variables are correctly configured, please create the following directories in your working directory (this manual step will be replaced by an initialization feature in future updates)<br>

 1. **ligand_smi** – For batch input of small molecules’ SMILES strings.<br>
 2. **ligand_smi_single** – To store the individual SMILES strings of small molecules after the software splits them.<br>